karls/gocardless-clj/README.md

 more/better functionality, feel free to get in touch via Github issues, or submit a patch.

+Bugs may be reported via Github issues or fork the repo, write some tests, fix the bug and submit a pull request.

 ## License

 Copyright © 2014 Karl Sutt